KittyMac/JibPDF/README.md

 # JibPDF

-Module which uses Jib and PDFJS to provide PDF-to-text for all Swift platforms
+Swift Package Manager module which uses Jib and PDFJS to provide PDF-to-text for Swift